-Note that some attributes, e.g. framespacing on <mtable>, can contain more than one numeric value, each followed by its own unit.
+Note that some attributes, e.g. framespacing on a <mtable>, can contain more than one numerical value, each followed by its own unit.

 It is conventional to use the font-relative unit ex mainly for vertical lengths, and em mainly for horizontal lengths, but this is not required.
-These units are relative to the font and fontsize which would be used for rendering the element in whose attribute value they are specified, which means they should be interpreted after attributes such as fontfamily and fontsize are processed, if those occur on the same element, since changing the current font or fontsize can change the length of these units.
+These units are relative to the font and fontsize which would be used for rendering the element in whose attribute value they are specified, which means they should be interpreted after attributes such as fontfamily and fontsize are processed, if those occur on the same element, since changing the current font or fontsize can change the length of one of these units.

-The definition of the length of each unit (but not the MathML syntax for length values) is as specified in CSS1, except that if a font provides specific values for em and/or ex which differ from the values defined by CSS1 (the font size and 'x'-height respectively), those values should be used.
+The definition of the length of each unit (but not the MathML syntax for length values) is as specified in CSS1, except that if a font provides specific values for em and ex which differ from the values defined by CSS1 (the font size and 'x'-height respectively), those values should be used.

-2.3.3.3 CSS-compatible attributes
+2.3.4.3 CSS-compatible attributes

-Several MathML attributes, listed below, correspond closely with text rendering properties defined by Cascading Style Sheets, Level 1 (CSS1).
+Several MathML attributes, listed below, correspond closely to text rendering properties defined by Cascading Style Sheets, Level 1 (CSS1).

 The names and acceptable values of these attributes have been aligned with the CSS1 recommendation where possible.
 In general, the MathML syntax for each attribute is intended to be a subset of the CSS syntax for the corresponding property.
-Differences at the detail level, where they exist, are explained with the documentation about each attribute, in the sections of this specification listed in the table.
+Differences of detail, where they exist, are explained with the documentation about each attribute, in the sections of this specification listed in the table above.

-The syntax of certain attributes is partially specified, in the tables of attribute syntax in this specification, using one of the symbols css-fontfami or html-color-name, as shown in the following table.
+The syntax of certain attributes is partially specified, in the tables of attribute syntax in this specification, using one of the symbols css-fontfamily or css-colorname, as shown in the following table.
 These symbols refer to syntaxes from other W3C Recommendations, and are explained in the sections of this specification referred to in the table.

-MathML attribute CSS property syntax symbol MathML elements refer to fontsize font-size - presentation tokens; mstyle section 3.2.1 fontweight font-weight - presentation tokens; mstyle section 3.2.1 fontstyle font-style - presentation tokens; mstyle section 3.2.1 fontfamily font-family css-fontfamily presentation tokens; mstyle section 3.2.1 color color html-color-name presentation tokens; mstyle section 3.3.4 background background html-color-name mstyle section 3.3.4
+MathML attribute CSS property syntax symbol MathML elements refer to fontsize font-size - presentation tokens; mstyle Section 3.2.1 fontweight font-weight - presentation tokens; mstyle Section 3.2.1 fontstyle font-style - presentation tokens; mstyle Section 3.2.1 fontfamily font-family css-fontfamily presentation tokens; mstyle Section 3.2.1 color color css-color-name presentation tokens; mstyle Section 3.3.4 background background css-color-name mstyle Section 3.3.4

-See also section 2.3.4 below for a discussion of the class, style and id attributes for use with style sheets.
+See also Section 2.3.5 below for a discussion of the class, style and id attributes for use with style sheets.